Daferia/ultimate_Quiz_P2/README.md

 + Select the 'None' dropdown, and then click 'master'.
 + Click on the 'Save' button.
 + Now the website is live on
-+ If any changes are required, they can be done, committed and pushed to GitHub and the changes will be updated.
++ If any changes are required, they can be done, committed, and pushed to GitHub and the changes will be updated.
 \
 &nbsp;